realm/realm-swift/examples/demo_draw.md

-##The demo app is a OS X and iOS drawing app.
+##The demo app is an iOS drawing app.

-To see how the synchronization is done, you can either run in the same local network:**

-	* the OS X app on 2 computers
-	* the iOS app on 2 simulators
-	* the iOS app on the phone and in the simulator

-The OS X app and the iOS app do not share the same schema, so you cannot run them together.
+This file describes the steps you have to take to run the demo app.

+demo_using_framework.md describes the steps you have to take to included synchronized Realms in your app.

+demo_server.md describes the steps needed to start the server on a OS X machine.

 **Run the demo:**
+For the demo you will need an iPhone and a OS X machine connected to the same local network.
+1. Find out the ip your computer has in the local network.

-1. Start the server, according to the run_demo_server.md document.
-Use the external ip if running the demo over the network.
+2. Start the server, according to the run_demo_server.md document.
+Use the ip you have previously identified.

-2. Run the app
+3. Run the app in the simulator.

-You need to set the correct server hostname and port.
-The default server port is 7800. eg of a realm url: `"realm://127.0.0.1:7800/draw"`.
+You need to set the same server ip and port that you started the server with in the realm url: `"realm://serverip:port/draw"` eg of a realm url: `"realm://127.0.0.1:7800/draw"`.

-For the OS X app, open the xcode project in `examples/osx/objc`.
-Edit the `Draw/DrawView.m` with the correct server hostname and port.
+Open the xcode project in `examples/ios/objc`.
+Edit the `Draw/AppDelegate.m` with the correct realm url.
 Then run the "Draw" scheme.

-For the iOS app, open the xcode project in `examples/ios/objc`.
-Edit the `Draw/DrawView.m` with the correct server hostname and port.
-Then run the "Draw" scheme.
 You can run it in a simulator, for the iPhone 6s Plus for example.

-The Realm frameworks should already be included in the projects, so if you keep the folder structure of the archive no change should be required.
+Click on the Realm.framework under Frameworks and update its path to the framwork in the archive, `framework/ios/Realm.framework` for the iOS app.
+The path was also added to the framework search path, so you should not need to do additional changes if you keep the folder structure of the archive.

+After starting the app in the simulator, you can draw something and check that the server log changes.

-When you draw in one app, the other app will receive the changes in real time.
+Then you can also load the app on an iPhone connected to the same network.
+When you draw something on one of them, the other will be updated in Real time.

+You can use the app on several devices, but be aware that combining an iPhone with an iPad was not tested.

-If you want to start from scratch, you should clean up the server file and "Reset the contents and settings" on the simulator.
+If you want to start from scratch, you should clean up the server folder( the one you gave as a parameter when you started the server ), restart the server and "Reset the contents and settings" on the simulator.